manassaloi/manassaloi.github.io/_posts/2020-04-26-rules-project-management.markdown

   - Done
   - Delayed
   - At-Risk
 6. Keeping multiple trackers does not lead to better project management.
 You just need a single source of truth, which can be even a google sheet.
+Keep it simple
-Keep it simple7.
-Different stakeholders have different needs when it comes to status.
+7. Different stakeholders have different needs when it comes to status.
 Your CEO or VP won't have time to go into the details of each individual project.
 For them a simple card on asana with the status updated regularly would work.
 For active collaborators who need more context, make sure they can get more details in your spec.
 I always keep the status for a project at the top of [my spec](https://docs.google.com/document/d/1sUX-sm5qZ474PCQQUpvdi3lvvmWPluqHOyfXz3xKL2M/edit).
 If they need more granular info they can always scroll below and see details on completion of each milestone.
 Follow the pyramid principle for communication.
 For PM, EM, and devs working on the project, the micro details regarding individual stories are kept on Jira.
 Tools and their stakeholders:
   - Asana board with card regarding the project - CEO, VP- Status at the top of the spec - Different collaborators who might or might not be active collaborators
   - Detailed milestones and their completion % - Active collaborators for the project
   - Status on stories for each milestone on Jira - For devs and PM